muratkeremozcan/cctdd/ch05-InputDetail/InputDetail.md

 }
 ```

 We can enhance the test to be more specific with the onChange check.
-It should be called 3 times; upon clear, and when typing 42 (Refactor 5).
+It should be called 2 times when typing 42 (Refactor 5).

 ```tsx
 import InputDetail from './InputDetail'